H&R Block tax refund advance review

 H&R Block doesn’t list any specific documents you should bring with you when you apply for a tax refund advance.
 However, it does state you will need to bring appropriate identification — call ahead to see what types of identification qualify.

-Need to borrow more than $3,500?
-Check out our guide to personal loans to compare other options out there.
+Expecting more than $3,500?
+Read our guide to tax refund advances to compare other options out there.